-23. The forms of Purchase and Sale Agreement,8 Administration Agreement,9 Limited Liability Company Agreement (LLC Agreement),10 Indenture,11 and Servicing Agreement,12 originally filed as exhibits to witness Thomas J. Heath Jr.'s testimony, and the Servicing Agreement, which was revised on February 18, 2021, (Transaction Documents) are in the public interest and necessary to facilitate the transaction.
+41.23.
+The formforms of Purchase and Sale Agreement, Administration Agreement, Limited Liability Company Agreement ("(LLC Agreement"),). form of Indenture, and Servicing Agreement, originally filed as exhibits to witness Thomas J. Heath Jr.'s testimony, ("and the Servicing Agreement, which was revised on February 18, 2021, (Transaction Documents")) are in the public interest and necessary to facilitate the transaction.